 Mount Alil Mill (Marfuqa)

-Tzipori river promenade abruptly ended near mount Alil mill.
+Tzipori River promenade abruptly ended near Mount Alil mill.
 Thus we started climbing towards the mill and looked for a trail.

 The Marfuqa or Mount Alil Mill dates back to the Ottoman period.
 It too is a water-driven funnel mill, and it is located about 1,200 meters to the west of the Monks` Mill.
 The building’s foundations reveal the archeological remains of a sugar mill that operated at the site during the Crusader and Mamluk periods.

-In the end, we climbed up (partially using the trail in the following photo) to the road and returned to the parking.
+Ultimately, we climbed up (partially using the trail in the following photo) to the road and returned to the parking.

 Hermits` Mill and Ein Yivka Loop Trail

-You can reach Ein Yivka either using the Israel National Trail or the blue track.
+You can reach Ein Yivka using the Israel National Trail or the blue track.
 Here is how the Israel National Trail looked:

 Thus we decided to use the blue trail.